terrapower/armi/doc/tutorials/walkthrough_inputs.rst

 parameters, as well as modeling approximation options.
 For this, we make a **settings file**, called ``anl-afci-177.yaml``.

-First we need to supply some metadata.
+First we need to supply some metadata about the settings themselves:

 .. literalinclude:: ../../armi/tests/tutorials/anl-afci-177.yaml
     :language: yaml
     :start-after: begin-metadata
     :end-before: begin-settings

+Here, the version is "uncontrolled" because this is just a test file we want to always work with the latest ARMI.
+But if you are doing a really important analysis, you probably want to specify which version of ARMI you used, like:
+"version: 0.2.5", or similar.
+Obviously, metadata is for documentation purposes, so it's optional.
+And "uncontrolled" is the preferred default.

 The thermal power in this reference is 1000 MWt.
 The thermal efficiency isn't specified, so let's assume 0.38.
 From Table 4.8, the cycle length is 370 EFPD.